CtrlAltLeo/project-bucket-half-full/Docs/USD.md

 To begin working with and viewing USD files, usdview download and documentation can be found [here](https://docs.omniverse.nvidia.com/usd/latest/usdview/index.html).

+## Blender

 ### Aside: STL -> USD using Blender
+To demonstrate some of the flexibility USD has to offer, we tested converting a STL (.stl) file to a USD (.usda) file and loading this into usdview.
+This can be done simply by:
+- Downloading any STL file of your choosing (or creating your own)
+- Opening the file in Blender
+- Exporting as a USD file
+- Uploading the exported file into usdview

 ## Versions & Tooling
 *Just in case...*